-A(7) Recipient's option to object, to move to quash, or to move to modify subpoena [for production].
-A person [who is not subpoenaed to appear, but who is commanded to produce and permit inspection and copying of documents or things, including records of confidential health information as defined in subsection D(1) of this rule,] to whom a subpoena is directed may object, [or] move to quash the subpoena, or move to modify the subpoena[, as provided] as follows.
+A(7) Recipient's option to object, to move to quash, or to move to modify subpoena for production.
+A person who is not subpoenaed to appear, but who is commanded to produce and permit inspection and copying of documents or things, including records of confidential health information as defined in subsection D(1) of this rule, may object, or move to quash or move to modify the subpoena, [as provided] as follows.